Enquire Now Refer a student

 (Blended: online real time theory tutorials with on campus skills training in a simulation environment)

-Besides the above structured learning, students are advised that they will be required to do approximate 10 hours per week of unstructured learning.
+Besides the above structured learning, students are advised that they will be required to do approximate 15 hours per week of self-paced learning.

 The delivery mode is subject to your eligibility to access state funding requirements and other conditions, please contact our admissions consultants to know more.

-• 16 years of age and above at the time of commencement of the course
+• 18 years of age and above at the time of commencement of the course

 • Successful completion of an Australian Year 12 qualification or equivalent possess basic computer skills

-• Working with children check (WCC)
+• Working With Children check (WWCC)

 Our approach is to collect evidence on whether the student can perform to the standards of the workplace.
 This is based on the relevant unit of competency, and you’ll find these tools being used: